 When you customize KeyMaster, you may also need to add or modify certain parameters that are specifically concerned with specifying Java modules.
-These parameters are defined in the web.xml and keygen.props files.
+These parameters are defined in the keygen.props and web.xml files.

-• If you have customized KeyMaster to use a different encryption class (the JCE provider's Java class):
+If you have customized KeyMaster to use a different class for generating public and private encryption keys (the JCE provider's Java class):

-Change the value of encrypting. generator. security. provider. class. name in web.xml, and key. generator. security. provider. class. name in keygen.props, to the fully qualified name of the new Java class.
+Change the value of key. generator. security. provider. class. name in keygen.props, to the fully qualified name of the new Java class.